CMU-Perceptual-Computing-Lab/panoptic-toolbox/README.md

 * 171204_pose1_sample/hdFace3d.tar #3D Face Keypoint Data
 * 171204_pose1_sample/hdHand3d.tar #3D Hand Keypoint Data

+Note that this sample example currently does not have VGA videos.

 You can also download any other seqeunce through this script.
 Just use the the name of the target sequence instead of the "171204_pose1_sample".